 The waterfalls are nestled in a gorgeous glen of thick foliage and are reached via a relatively easy 1.5-mile trail that follows the stream through the forest.
 There are a few stairs and it can get rather slippery, so it’s best to wear good trail shoes.

-Travel Tip: Fairy Glen Falls was once the site of a “well dressing” – a local custom in which children brought flowers to the falls as an offering to the fairies to help keep the water supply clean.
+Travel Tip: Fairy Glen Falls was once the site of a “well dressing”.
+A local custom in which children brought flowers to the falls as an offering to the fairies to help keep the water supply clean.

 #38 Set Off on The Great Glen Way

 Hiking the Great Glen Way tops many active travelers’ lists of things to do in and around Inverness.
-The long-distance trail extends nearly 80 miles from Fort William to Inverness – and typically takes 5 days to complete.
+The long-distance trail extends nearly 80 miles from Fort William to Inverness and typically takes 5 days to complete.

 Following the shores of lochs, delving deep into moss-covered forests and rising high along mountain ridges, the path features some of the most awe-inspiring landscapes in the Highlands.

-The trail ranks as one of the best hikes near Inverness because visitors can opt to hike the entire route – or complete shorter distances while using Inverness as a base.
+The trail ranks as one of the best hikes near Inverness because visitors can opt to tackle the entire route – or complete shorter distances while using Inverness as a base.
 The Great Glen Way trail starts (or ends) at Inverness Castle, but you can use buses to other points on the route.

 #39 Visit the Village of Fort Augustus